graphaware/node-neo4j-bolt-adapter/README.md

     });
 ```

-Define the adapter as:
+We can define an adapter for the official bolt driver:

 ```javascript 1.6
 //Will use env.DB_HOST, env.DB_USER and env.DB_PW
 const db = require('node-neo4j-bolt-adapter')
 ```

-And use it as:
+And use it as an API compatible drop-in replacement for the community driver.

 ```javascript 1.6